vanchecking/Music-Battle/README.md

 The app follows a pragmatic **MVVM + Coordinator** architecture designed for real-world UIKit constraints.

 - **View (UIView)** – UI layout and rendering only
-- **ViewController** – handles user interaction and binds data to ViewModel (manual binding + Combine where appropriate)
+- **ViewController** – handles user interaction and binds data to ViewModel
 - **ViewModel** – business logic and state management
-- **Services** – injected via initializers (explicit dependencies, testable design)
+- **Services** – injected via initializers
 - **Coordinator** – navigation flow and screen transitions
-- Centralized error handling layer for consistent UX
+- Centralized error handling layer

-The architecture follows **SOLID principles**, focusing on modularity, low coupling, and testability through protocol-based abstractions and dependency injection.
+The architecture follows **SOLID principles**, focusing on modularity and testability.

 ---